VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the colour attachment descriptions.md

 Tags: [[vulkan]] [[render pass]]
 # Setting up the colour attachment descriptions

 The attachment description describes what needs to be changed within a buffer and samples within a render pass.
 So a colour attachment description is going to be different to a depth attachment description for example.
+Please note that the samples are different from a sampler.

 You do this by setting creating the **VkAttachmentDescription**.
 I will show how to set up a simple colour attachment description but other types require different set up.